monadplus/dotfiles/emacs/README.md

 markdown: [+grip](https://github.com/seagle0128/grip-mode)

-### Bugs
+### Issues

+1. When Emacs is started under X11 and not directly from a terminal some variables are not set:
+   - keychain
+   - some PATH directories

-- vterm very slow: the problem was related to `exa ... --icons`.
+2. vterm very slow: the problem was related to `exa ... --icons`.
 Removing `--icons` worked.

-- Projectile not working: I somehow introduced a bad route which couldn't be parsed.
+3. Projectile not working: I somehow introduced a bad route which couldn't be parsed.
 I had to manually edit the file `~/.emacs.d/.local/cache/projectile.projects`